manuel-uberti/manuel-uberti.github.io/_posts/2018-06-14-haskellprogress.md

 to Haskell detriment, of course.
 It just felt good to be able to reason about lists, recursions, and folds without too much of an effort.
 Types and typeclasses is where the real fun began, and I can say so far so good.
-Specifying the type of every function, even if it could be safely omitted, is simple and useful, and it is helping me get a better grasp of the power of static typing.
+Specifying the type of every function, even when it can be safely omitted, is simple and useful, and it is helping me get a better grasp of the power of static typing.